Comparing Nova LifeStyle (NVFY) & Its Competitors

 |40

-As a group, “Household furniture” companies have a potential upside of 27.01%.
-Given Nova LifeStyle’s peers higher probable upside, analysts plainly believe Nova LifeStyle has less favorable growth aspects than its peers.
+As a group, “Household furniture” companies have a potential upside of 32.19%.
+Given Nova LifeStyle’s peers higher probable upside, analysts clearly believe Nova LifeStyle has less favorable growth aspects than its peers.

 Summary